viniciosgois/ignite-react-challenge-01/README.md

 *STEPS*

   -first of all you have to clone it on your local machine.
-  -run thhis command on terminal: yarn
+  -run thhis command on terminal: yarn.
-  -run this command on terminal: yarn dev
+  -run this command on terminal: yarn dev.